scheme-requests-for-implementation/srfi-126/srfi-126.md

 Implementation
 --------------

-The source tree of Larceny Scheme contains a portable implementation of the R6RS hashtables API as an R7RS library.
+Larceny Scheme contains a portable implementation of the R6RS hashtables API as an R7RS library.
+It is included in the version control repository of this SRFI.

 The alist constructors can be implemented trivially as seen in the piece of code describing their semantics.
 Here is a complete